cfognom/HerosInsight/readme.md

 * And more...

 ## FAQ
+- ### Could using ***Hero’s Insight*** result in a ban?
+  It is not possible to guarantee that using ***Hero’s Insight*** will not result in a ban.
+Use the mod at your own risk.

+  Hero’s Insight is designed to comply, as closely as possible, with ***ArenaNet's*** [*Code of Conduct*](https://www.arena.net/en/legal/code-of-conduct) and [*User Agreement*](https://www.arena.net/en/legal/user-agreement)
+  In particular:
+  - The mod disables itself entirely in PvP areas and lobbies (with the sole exception of a hook used to detect when it is permitted to re-enable).
+  - It does not automate gameplay or provide botting functionality.

+  That said, ArenaNet retains full discretion over enforcement of its policies, and may suspend or ban accounts at any time, for any reason.
+You are encouraged to review the [*Code of Conduct*](https://www.arena.net/en/legal/code-of-conduct) and [*User Agreement*](https://www.arena.net/en/legal/user-agreement) yourself and decide whether you are comfortable using the mod.

 - ### Help!
 My antivirus software is flagging ***Hero’s Insight*** as Malware.
 Have I been infected?
   If you have downloaded the mod from this Github repository: No you have not been infected.
 You can safely add **Launch_HerosInsight.exe** to you antivirus software's whitelist/exlusion list and keep using the mod.